The Septic Surgeon

 What does the work look like at my house?

-A Septic Inspection aka.
-Septic Certification is required in Tucson when there is a property transaction with a septic system, and when you’re selling your home you’ll need to do this about a month before closing.
+A Septic Inspection or Septic Certification is the same thing, it’s required in within Pima County when there is a property transaction with a septic system.
+If you’re selling your home you’ll need to do this about a month before closing.
 The process is to make sure that the buyer is getting a good working septic system with no surprises when moved in.

 Call to schedule